shahvrushali22/Restauro/README.md

 On Android, use the Expo app to scan the QR code from your terminal to open your project.
 On iOS, follow on-screen instructions to get a link.

 Congratulations!
-You will successfully run and modify this React Native app.
+Now You will be able to successfully run and modify this React Native app.